guruashish-dev/To-Do-list/README.md

-# 📝 To-Do List Web App
+# 📝 TaskMaster: To-Do List Web App

 Welcome to the **To-Do List Web App**!
 This project is a simple, responsive, and user-friendly application to help you manage your tasks effectively.
 Built using **Python (Flask)**, **HTML**, **CSS**, and **JavaScript**, this app allows users to create, view, and manage their tasks seamlessly.